devonorourke/nhguano/docs/decontam_workflow.md

 ```

 ## Removing bat (host) sequences
-We next take that temporary `nocontrol_nomockASV_table.qza` table and identify all bat host sequences in the samples.
+We next take the [nocontrol_nomockASV_table.qza](https://github.com/devonorourke/nhguano/data/qiime_qza/ASVtable/nocontrol_nomockASV_table.qza) table and identify all bat host sequences in the samples.
 We're going to use two separate databases to query this dataset:

 1. The first database consists of a selection of host references designed specifically for this project.
 These sequences contain references for bat species known to inhabit New England and New York.
 We also included other reference sequences assigned to organisms that our lab had been conducting DNA extractions with at the same time this project was being conducted.
 Full details describing the database design are available - see [hostCOI_database_design](https://github.com/devonorourke/nhguano/blob/master/docs/hostCOI_database_design.md).
 2. A second database consisting of millions of COI sequences from arthropod and non-arthropod animals, as well as non-animal COI from subjects like fungi and microeukaryotes.
 The construction of this database is described in the [broadCOI_database_design.md](https://github.com/devonorourke/nhguano/blob/master/docs/broadCOI_database_design.md) file.